f-fraysse/HPE_volleyball/README.md

       - download ONNX models from OpenMMLab Deployee: https://platform.openmmlab.com/deploee
       - RTMDet model for detection
       - RTMPose model for pose estimation
+      - M-size models seem to provide a good balance of performance and speed ( RTMDet-m, RTMPose-m)
 3. run scripts/MAIN.py, the start of the script has config options
 4. video file with overlaid bboxes, IDs, bbox scores and poses saved in output/video
 5. HDF5 file with tracked IDs, bboxes and scores, keypoints and scores saved in output/h5